Warnemunde & Rostock

 Rostock

-This was our first visit to the area of Warnemunde and Rostock and so we decided to take an organised tour.
+This was our first visit to the area of Warnemunde and Rostock, so we decided to take an organised tour.

-Our guide was very knowledgeable and was able to give us first hand information of living in the area.
+Our guide was very knowledgeable so was able to give us first hand information of living in the area.
 He was even able to let us see some East German coins.

 The journey does not take long but is quite interesting travelling through the streets and having to join onto the general city tramlines.
 Be prepared for the seats to be a little uncomfortable!